theGreatWhiteShark/StadtteilsucheDD/README.md

 To answer this question we solely use demographic data provided by the city of Dresden.

+# Video
+For an even better introduction to this package than the description above check out our [presentation at the Datenspuren](https://www.youtube.com/watch?v=znWmLYXqkpQ&feature=youtu.be)

 # Deployment
 One possible way to use this app is via an apache server.